chun-baoluo/generator-koa-humble/README.md

 ```

-The generator will run Webpack after finishing dependency installation.
+The generator will run Webpack after finishing dependencies installation.
 Then simply use

 ```sh